Les Flûtes de Salon Artists

 Cindy Anne Broz

 Cindy Anne Broz is an active freelance flutist, piccoloist, and pedagogue residing in Temecula, California.
-Ms. Broz holds a degree in flute performance (graduated summa cum laude) from the University of Utah where she studied with Erich Graf, Principal Flute and Michael Vance, Piccolo of the Utah Symphony.
+Ms. Broz holds a degree in flute performance from the University of Utah where she studied with Erich Graf, Principal Flute and Michael Vance, Piccolo of the Utah Symphony.
 During her high school and college years, Cindy was a performing attendee at the Hidden Valley Summer Flute Seminars in Carmel, California where she performed for Julius Baker in masterclass.
 She studied with notable teachers Julius Baker and Claude Monteux.
 She has performed with the San Diego Symphony, California Consort Chamber Orchestra, Salt Lake Chamber Orchestra, Ballet West Symphony Orchestra, Salt Lake Opera Company Orchestra, Philadelphia Opera North Orchestra, and in festival orchestras throughout the U.S. and abroad.
-Ms. Broz is an active member of the National Flute Association (NFA), having recently served as the Local Arrangements Chair for the 2016 Convention which was held in San Diego in August.
-She currently serves on the boards of the Flute Society of Greater Philadelphia.
+Ms. Broz is an active member of the National Flute Association (NFA).
+She currently serves on the board of the Flute Society of Greater Philadelphia.
 Additionally, she serves on several NFA committees and regularly adjudicates flute and piccolo competitions for this organization.
-Cindy is a founding member of the chamber ensembles, Flûtes de Salon and The WindSong Consort, and Principal Flute with the Pacific Lyric Opera Company.
+Cindy is a founding member of the chamber ensembles, Flûtes de Salon and The WindSong Consort.
+She also plays flute and piccolo with the Pacific Lyric Opera Company.
 Cindy (with pianist Charles Abramovic) will be releasing a CD of works for flute and piano by Eric Ewazen and Daniel Dorff on the Albany label (2019).
-A advocate of new music, Ms. Broz has commissioned works by composers Eric Ewazen, Daniel Dorff, Amanda Harberg (co-commission organized by Cobus Du Toit), Jim Stephenson (commission consort organized by Jennifer Gunn), and Samuel Zyman ("Canción de Cuna for Flute and Piano" will be premiered by Ms. Broz and Dr. Zyman at the 2018 National Flute Convention in Orlando, Florida).
+A advocate of new music, Ms. Broz has commissioned works by composers Eric Ewazen, Daniel Dorff, Samuel Zyman, Amanda Harberg (co-commission organized by Cobus Du Toit), Jim Stephenson (commission consort organized by Jennifer Gunn).
 For further information, visit www.cindyannebroz.com.